Nelly: Film and television career

-Nelly's film debut came in 2001 in the independent film Snipes playing a famous rapper named Prolifik.
+Nelly's film debut began in 2001 in the independent film Snipes, playing a famous rapper named Prolifik.
 He starred in the 2005 remake of The Longest Yard with Adam Sandler and Chris Rock.
 The movie's soundtrack includes his songs "Errtime" and "Fly Away".
-In June 2008, in an interview with Kiwibox, Nelly revealed that he is reluctant to continue his acting career, noting that he does not want to "take away from the culture of acting."
-In 2008 and 2009, Nelly appeared in episodes of the CBS crime drama CSI: NY.
+In June 2008, in an interview with Kiwibox, Nelly revealed that he is reluctant to continue his acting career, noting that he does not want to "take away from the culture of acting".

+In 2008 and 2009, he appeared in episodes of the CBS crime drama CSI: NY.
 In 2011, he made a cameo appearance on 90210.
-From 2014 to 2015, he appeared in his own reality TV show, Nellyville, based on the title of his second studio album, which is about his career and raising his four kids.
+From 2014 to 2015, he appeared in his own reality TV show, Nellyville, based on the title of his second studio album.
 The show ran for two seasons.
 From 2013 to 2016, Nelly was in the main cast of the mockumentary series Real Husbands of Hollywood.

-On September 2, 2020, Nelly was announced as one of the celebrities competing on the 29th season of Dancing with the Stars.
-He and partner Daniella Karagach would end up finishing in third place.
+In September 2020, Nelly was announced as one of the celebrities competing on the 29th season of Dancing with the Stars.
+He and his partner Daniella Karagach finished in third place.

 Artistry

 Nelly's rapping style has been described by Peter Shapiro as using "unforgettable hooks based on schoolyard songs, double-dutch chants, and nonsense rhymes" and has a "Missouri twang".
 AllMusic suggests Nelly's style is based largely on where he comes from: "Nelly's locale certainly informs his rapping style, which is as much country as urban, and his dialect as well, which is as much Southern drawl as Midwestern twang".

 Nelly explains his method of writing in the book How to Rap, describing how he freestyles most of the lyrics before going back over them to "make it a little tighter", he generally writes in the studio rather than at home, he normally comes up with a chorus for a song before writing the verses, and he likes to write to the music he will be rapping over.
-AllMusic also notes his "tongue-twisting" hooks, which are also often sung rather than rapped.
+AllMusic notes his "tongue-twisting" hooks, which are often sung rather than rapped.